 At any rate, the updated app offers users improved Helpouts listings, the ability to share Helpouts, refer friends, and manage referrals.
-Besides that, 1.3 offers Helpouts providers more tools to manage their listings.
-Providers can block users from inside the app, and can also switch on live help for their listings, both features that were once reserved for the web interface.
 Read More

 Android developer console, which Android devs use to publish and manage applications, now supports multiple users without having to share a single account (and, more importantly, its password).

 This may not be a big deal to one-person teams, but for larger companies it's pure gold.
 The addition of these user accounts also carries the benefit of fine-grained controls over permissions.
 Currently the only togglable permission is access to financial reports, but the Android team promised to roll out more in the future.
 Read More

 Building on the success of their cloud storage aggregator ZeroPC Cloud Navigator, ZeroDesktop introduced ZeroPC Photo Connect to Google's Play Store today.
 The app works on the same premise as its forebear, Photo Connect pulls together all your photos from popular storage services, ranging from Picasa to Facebook to Dropbox, Evernote, and Photobucket.

 Besides offering access to your various photo storage services, Photo Connect brings photos together into a tiled "timeline" interface, allowing users to browse through photos from all sources at once, according to when they were uploaded.
 Read More